Microagression Fact Sheet

 Would you send that same email to a person of the opposite gender?
 If they were from a different ethnic background?
 Or would you phrase it differently if the person you were sending it to holds more social power than your current recipient?

-If someone points out that your actions are being received as microaggressions, apologize and endeavor to improve - don’t belittle the person or dismiss their concerns.
+If someone points out that your actions are being received as microaggressions, apologize and endeavour to improve - don’t belittle the person or dismiss their concerns.
 It takes nerve and energy to confront discrimination - endeavour to see this as a learning opportunity.

 2. An observer